Inference in high-dimensional online changepoint detection: Confidence interval construction and support estimation methodology

-Second, in \texttt{ocd\_CI$'$}, we allow the practitioner to observe a further $\ell$ observations after the time of changepoint declaration, before constructing the confidence interval.
+As a device to facilitate our theory, the \texttt{ocd\_CI} algorithm allows the practitioner the possibility of observing a further $\ell$ observations after the time of changepoint declaration, before constructing the confidence interval.
 The additional observations are used to determine the anchor coordinate $\hat{j}$ and scale $\hat{b}$, as well as the estimated support $\hat{\mathcal{S}}$ and the estimated scale $\tilde{b}^j$ for each $j \in \hat{\mathcal{S}}$.
 Thus, the extra sampling is used to guard against an unusually early changepoint declaration that leaves very few post-change observations for inference.
-Nevertheless, we will see in Theorem~\ref{Thm:Coverage} below that the \texttt{ocd\_CI$'$} confidence interval has guaranteed nominal coverage even with $\ell=0$, so that additional observations are only used to control the length of the interval.
+Nevertheless, we will see in Theorem~\ref{Thm:Coverage} below that the output confidence interval has guaranteed nominal coverage even with $\ell=0$, so that additional observations are only used to control the length of the interval.
 In fact, even for this latter aspect, the numerical evidence presented in Section~\ref{Sec:Simulation} indicates that $\ell=0$ provides confidence intervals of reasonable length in practice.
 Similarly, Theorem~\ref{Thm:Support} ensures that with high probability, our support estimate $\hat{\mathcal{S}}$ contains no noise coordinates (i.e.~has false positive control) even with $\ell = 0$, so that the extra sampling is only used to provide false negative control.

-Pseudo-code for the \texttt{ocd\_CI$'$} algorithm is given in Algorithm~\ref{Alg:CI_variant}; its computational complexity per new observation, and storage requirements, remain $O\bigl(p^2\log(ep)\bigr)$.
+Pseudo-code for this \texttt{ocd\_CI} confidence interval construction is given in Algorithm~\ref{Alg:CI}, where we suppress the $n$ dependence on quantities that are updated at each time step.
+The computational complexity per new observation, as well as the storage requirements, of this algorithm is equal to the sum of the corresponding quantities for the CP base procedure and $O\bigl(p^2\log(ep)\bigr)$ regardless of the observation history.
+Thus the \texttt{ocd\_CI} method inherits the property of being an online algorithm, as discussed in the introduction, from any online CP base procedure.

+A natural choice for the base online changepoint detection procedure CP is the \texttt{ocd} algorithm, or its variant \texttt{ocd}$'$, introduced by \citet{CWS2021}.
+Both are online algorithms, with computational complexity per new observation and storage requirements of $O\bigl(p^2\log(ep)\bigr)$.
+The \texttt{ocd}$'$ base procedure is considered for the theoretical analysis in Section~\ref{Sec:Theory} due to its known patience and detection delay guarantees, while we prefer \texttt{ocd} for numerical studies and practical use.
+For the reader's convenience, the \texttt{ocd} and \texttt{ocd}$'$ algorithms are provided as Algorithms~\ref{Alg:ocd} and~\ref{Alg:ocd_variant} respectively in Section~\ref{Sec:ocdprimealgorithm}.